yakovleff48/OVS-installer/README.md

 ## License

-openvpn-monitor is licensed under the GPLv3, a copy of which can be found in the COPYING file.
+OVS-installer is licensed under the GPLv3, a copy of which can be found in the COPYING file.